![]() |

 Just the tapes alone, about $300 per hour.

 (No wonder we went belly-up!)We had to keep erasing tapes - to make new tapes!
-We thought they were all erased and lost!
+We had thought they were all erased and lost forever!!

 But After more than three decades a few old tapes were discovered in